bryanthedragon/CobblemonMorph/src/main/java/bryanthedragon/morph/cobblemonmorph/dependency/cobblemon/common/api/npc/README.md

 Variations can be defined in presets and flow through to the NPC class, but they can also be defined in the NPC class.
-If the same name is used in both a preset and an NPC class, that which is on the NPC class will override that from the preset.
+If the same name is used in both a preset and an NPC class, that which is on the NPC public class will override that from the preset.
 If the variation names are different, they will be merged together.

 #### NPC Variation
 An NPC variation is some way in which aspects can be generated for the NPC.
 The types of variation can